BoldIdeaInc/codio-creative-computing/.guides/content/Debug-It--1-4-493a.md

 # This program is broken!
 In this project, when the green ﬂag is clicked, the Scratch Cat should saw ‘Meow, meow, meow!’ in a speech bubble and as a sound.
 But the speech bubble happens before the sound – and the Scratch Cat only makes one ‘Meow’ sound!

-How do we ﬁx the program?
+**How do we fix the program?**

 |||info
 # Need a hint?